-Mercury Jets is an on-demand air charter provider specializing in private jet and turboprop charters in Butler, PA.
+Mercury Jets is an on-demand air charter provider specializing in private jet charter and services in Butler, PA.
 Our team is composed of industry-leading professionals dedicated to providing our customers with the ultimate air charter experience.
 We are committed to safety, reliability, and white glove customer service.
 To obtain a charter quote tailored to your specific needs, please fill in the request form or call our agents 24/7 at +1-212-840-8000.

 About Butler and Places to Visit